Knot concordance in homology cobordisms: The filtered mapping cone formula

 Typically, one wants to obtain a \emph{reduced} model for $\CFK^\infty$ (i.e., one in which every term in the differential strictly lowers at least one of the filtrations), which makes it easy to read off invariants such as $\tau$, $\varep$, and $\Upsilon$ as in the previous section.
-We may pass from $\X^\infty$ to a reduced model via the following ``cancellation'' procedure (see, e.g., \cite[Proposition 11.57]{LOT}).
+We may pass from $\X^\infty$ to a reduced via the following ``cancellation'' procedure (see, e.g., \cite[Proposition 11.57]{LOT}).
 In each summand $\X(0,s)$, choose a basis $\{y_i\}$ for $\Im(\d)$, and choose elements $x_i \in \X(0,s)$ such that $\d(x_i) = y_i$.
 Then $\partial^\infty(x_i) = y_i + {}$ terms in lower filtration levels.
-The subcomplex of $\X^\infty$ spanned (over $\F[U,U^{-1}]$) by all the $\{x_i, \d^\infty(x_i)\}$ is acyclic, and the quotient $Q$ of $\X^\infty$ by this subcomplex is a reduced model for $\CFKi(Y_1(K), \tilde K)$.
+The subcomplex of $\X^\infty$ spanned (over $\F[U,U^{-1}]$) by all the $\{x_i, \d^\infty(x_i)\}$ is acyclic, and the quotient $Q$ of $\X^\infty$ by this subcomplex is reduced and is filtered homotopy equivalent to the original complex $\X^\infty$.
 The generators for $Q$ (over $\F[U,U^{-1}]$) are naturally in bijection with the generators (over $\F$) of $\HFKh(Y_1(K), \tilde K)$, and the differential is induced from the terms in $\d'$ which are not-filtration preserving.
 As a practical matter, it is thus useful to begin by using the individual complexes $\X(0,s)$ to compute $\HFKh(Y_1(K), \tilde K)$.
 We shall carry out a computation using this strategy in Section \ref{sec:mappingcone}.